-In consideration of this FEA, the special permit conditions explained above, the SPAF, and other documents included as part of this action, PHMSA finds that no significant negative impact to human health of safety or the environment will result from the issuance and full implementation of the above-described special permit to waive the requirements of 49 CFR 192.611(a)(3)(iii) for four (4) special permit segments consisting of approximately 0.594 mile (3,135 feet) of 18-inch and 30-inch diameter gas transmission pipelines located in Hillsborough County, Florida.
-This permit will require FGT to implement additional conditions on the operations, maintenance, and IM of the special permit segments and special permit inspection areas.
+In consideration of this FEA, including the special permit conditions explained above, and the SPAF, PHMSA finds that no significant negative impact to human health, safety, or the human environment will result from the issuance and full implementation of the above-described special permit to waive the requirements of 49 CFR 192.611(a) for special permit segments, approximately 1.861 miles (9,824 feet) of 26-inch and 30-inch diameter pipelines located in Orange and Osceola counties, Florida.
+This permit will require FGT to implement additional conditions on the operations, maintenance, and integrity management of the special permit segments and special permit inspection areas.